cvjena/JeFaPaTo/paper/paper.md

    index: 1
  - name: Department of Otorhinolaryngology, Jena University Hospital, 07747 Jena, Germany
    index: 2
-date: 17 November 2023
+date: 18 Januar 2024
 bibliography: paper.bib

 ---

 # Summary

-Analyzing facial features and expressions is a complex task in the field of computer vision.
+Analyzing facial features and expressions is a complex task in computer vision.
-The human face is intricate, with significant variations in shape, texture, and appearance.
+The human face is intricate, with significant shape, texture, and appearance variations.
 In medical contexts, facial structures that differ from the norm, such as those affected by paralysis, are particularly important to study and require precise analysis.
-One specific area of interest is the subtle movements involved in blinking, a process that is not yet fully understood and needs high-resolution, time-specific analysis for detailed understanding.
+One area of interest is the subtle movements involved in blinking, a process that is not yet fully understood and needs high-resolution, time-specific analysis for detailed understanding.
-However, a major challenge is that many advanced computer vision techniques demand programming skills, making them less accessible to medical professionals who may not have these skills.
+However, a significant challenge is that many advanced computer vision techniques demand programming skills, making them less accessible to medical professionals who may not have these skills.
-To bridge this gap, the Jena Facial Palsy Toolbox (JeFaPaTo) has been developed.
+The Jena Facial Palsy Toolbox (JeFaPaTo) has been developed to bridge this gap.
-It utilizes cutting-edge computer vision algorithms and offers a user-friendly interface specifically designed for those without programming expertise.
+It utilizes cutting-edge computer vision algorithms and offers a user-friendly interface for those without programming expertise.
 This toolbox is designed to make advanced facial analysis more accessible to medical experts, simplifying integration into their workflow.

 The state of the eye closure is of high interest to medical experts, e.g., in the context of facial palsy or Parkinson's disease.